 A dripping toilet cistern can lead to pools of water forming on your bathroom floor.
-Worse still, this can be a huge waste of water and negatively affect your water bills.
+Worse still, this can be a waste of water and negatively affect your water bills.
 So, how do you fix a leaking toilet cistern?
-With our guide, you’ll learn some causes of a leaking toilet cistern and how to deal with them to ensure the damage does not worsen as soon as possible.
+With our guide, you’ll learn the causes of a leaking toilet cistern and how to deal with them to minimise the damage as soon as possible.

-Your first port of call is to identify where the toilet cistern keeps leaking.
+Your first task is to identify where the toilet cistern keeps leaking.
 If the leak is near the bowl or the tank centre, this could be a leak via the bolt gasket.
-Alternatively, if the leak is from the connection for the supply hose, this could be a stripped coupling issue or another type of poor-quality gasket.
+Alternatively, if the leak is from the connection for the supply hose, it could be a stripped coupling problem or another type of poor-quality gasket.

 Now I know why my cistern is leaking; how do I fix it?

 If the damage isn’t severe, you can likely fix it with DIY expertise.
-So, if you have a cistern leaking water, here are your steps to finding and fixing the issue as soon as possible.
+If you have a cistern leaking water, follow these steps to discover and fix the issue as soon as possible.

 What you will need